PRATIKBAGADE1/Features-Flag-In-Ecommerce/README.md

 <details>
 <summary>Solutions</summary>
-  The proposed solution involves the strategic implementation of feature flags within the clothing eCommerce website.
-Feature flags, or toggles, serve as a dynamic control mechanism, allowing for the seamless activation and deactivation of specific features in real-time.
  This solution addresses the identified challenges by:

 - **Enhancing Agility:** Introducing feature flags in both frontend and backend to enable rapid adjustments to the website's functionalities, ensuring quick adaptation to changing market trends and consumer preferences.
 - **Optimizing Deployment Processes:** Facilitating efficient and controlled feature rollouts, minimizing downtime and complexities associated with traditional deployment methods.